 Set up a Client account

-When adding a new client, you may need to give them access to see the posts you have scheduled for them in their calendar, as well as yours, without that client being able to view any posts you have scheduled for your other clients.
+When adding a new client, you may need to give them access to see the posts you have scheduled for them in their calendar and yours; without providing this access, clients will view any posts you have planned for your other clients.
 The steps below will display how you can set this up.
 It is also possible to give a client access to other dashboards if you have reason to do so.